-0 through 30 semester hours 1.70 31 or more semester hours 2.00

-College of Education.
-The College of Education requires a minimum 2.50 GPA for admission to Professional Education, student teaching and graduation.
-This requirement is consistent with state standards for students who complete professional education programs and seek icensure in the state of Oklahoma The criteria for students who are Oklahoma residents wishing to transfer into the College of Education must meet, or exceed, the following standards:
+0 through 30 semester hours 1.70 ----------------------------- ------ for admission to Professional Education, student teaching and graduation.
+This requirement is consistent with state standards for students who complete professional education programs and seek licensure in the state of Oklahoma.
+The criteria for students who are Oklahoma residents wishing to transfer into the College of Education must meet, or exceed, the following standards: